sanjeevsingh74/FUTURE_DS_02/README.md

 This indicates optimal staffing should be concentrated during these hours.

-## 📌 Recommendations to Maximize Service & Improve Customer Satisfactio
+## 📌 Recommendations to Maximize Service & Improve Customer Satisfaction
 🔧 **Improve Ticket Resolution Tracking**

 Enforce mandatory tracking of Resolution Time and ensure all tickets are resolved or escalated within SLA.